srfam1/srfam1/_posts/2023-12-30-Index_publications.md

 73. [WR, “Prophetic Dialogue based on Missio Dei Triunius.
 A Chance for Ecumenical Cooperation in Advanced Missiology and Ecological Ethics”, Verbum SVD 64:3-4 (2023), 336-364.][12]

+74. Richebächer, W., 'Spiegel der Missionsgeschichte.
+73 Jahre "Jahrbuch Mission" 1951 bis 2024', in: Mission als Mosaik.
+Ein umstrittener BEgriff weltweit im Wandel, Jahrbuch Mission 2024, hg. v.
+Evangelische Mission Weltweit e.V.
+(EMW) , Hamburg: Missionshilfe Verlag, 2024, 55-62.

+75. Richebächer, W., 'Prophetic dialogue: A chance for intercultural ecumenical cooperation and the reform of missiology', in: W. Richebächer, ed., "Doing Theology" in the Face of Intercultural Challenges and in Global Diakonia, Studies in the Intercultural History of Christianity, Vol. 169, Berlin, New York et al., 2023, 137-159.

 ______________________________________________________________